charliecalvert/CloudNotes/Isit320/Week11.md

 	'Source/**/*.js'

 When you get it right, you should see Coverage produce an HTML file for each JavaScript file in your Source directory.

-Add or your reports:
+Add on support for your reports:

 	reporters: ['progress', 'coverage', 'junit'],

-And in your plugins at the bottom of karam.conf.js:
+And in your plugins at the bottom of karam.conf.js and in karam-coverage:

 ```
 plugins: [